 For our webring, we made this logo with GIMP, Inkscape, and finally Openshot at the very end. with GIMP rendering that web-like pattern in the background as well as the swirl effect.
 The fonts were all Inkscape with everything pre-rendered as an SVG, making it super easy to pull into OpenShot and use on the screen with fades, object moves, etc.

 Finally, the QR code was also done in Inkscape and the TV static was done in GIMP.
 We should probably have a separate blog article on how we put it together.
 However, beyond our video blogs section, we also completed animated GIFs like this for other websites as well.
-Every single video on this website was done in OpenShot, even the older ones which got remastered in OpenShot as Adobe Premiere CS6 just was not cutting it.
+Every single video on this website was done in OpenShot, even the older ones that got remastered in OpenShot as Adobe Premiere CS6 just was not cutting it.

-despite all of the features missing. we can’t argue about the price nor can we argue about it’s ability to cross-platform so well.
+despite all of the features missing. we can’t argue about the price nor can we argue about its ability to cross-platform so well.

 Available for: Linux, Windows, OSX

 Description: Audacity is simply put.
 An audio editor.
 This is literally the only program you need to do Voice Acting or Podcasts.
 Even recording samples to bring into a DAW later on.
 Later versions of Audacity start talking about a multi-track layouts similar to Apple’s Garageband.
-But Audacity is one of those programs where you didn’t need insane powers to do audio processing.
+But Audacity is one of those programs where you don’t need insane powers to do audio processing.
 In fact, we remember using a Pentium II 400Mhz for editing a podcast many years ago.

-Audacity’s political climate is a little rocky as audacity was purchased by the muse group.
+Audacity’s political climate is a little rocky as Audacity was purchased by the Muse group.
 If they wanted to embed telemetry tracking into their software (To which the open-source community responded immediately by forking away from the software).
 This decision was quickly reversed.
 But it shows what happens if you try to take an open-source program and attempt to commercialize it.. you lose the very user base that made your software popular.

 Available for: Linux, Windows, OSX